4 Great Electronic Drum Sets for Kids and Beginners

 For those of you new to the concept of electronic drums, a brief explanation:

 When you hit electronic drums—actually the durable pads—people around you only hear a soft thud or click.
 But if you're wearing the headphones, you hear an unbelievably life-like, full drum-kit sound.
 Not only that, you can switch between multiple drum kits with the push of a button.
+These drum sets are ideal for beginners because they let them practice and get better without annoying other people in the house.

 Other benefits are the self-contained recording studio that the newer sets offer and seamless connectivity to computers and other devices.

 As a drum teacher and working musician, I often had students who wanted to play and practice their drums, but they almost never did.
 Their parents got them a nice, not-cheap drum set, and it just sat in the basement, unplayed.
 It turned out the problem wasn't the kids but their parents.
 They didn't want to come home to their kid bashing away on the drums all evening.
-I began suggesting that my students try an inexpensive electronic set, and those that did showed the benefits of frequent practice.
+I began suggesting that my beginner students try an inexpensive electronic set, and those that did showed the benefits of frequent practice.

 - Full-size electronic drum kit